Journey-West/DeltaVision/docker/README.md

 ## Using Your Own Data

-You must specify your own data directories by editing the volume mappings in docker-compose.yml or using the correct paths in your docker run command.
+You must specify your own data directories by editing the volume mappings in the docker-compose.yml file in this directory or using the correct paths in your docker run command.

 The key mappings are:
 - Your "old" folder → `/app/data/old` inside the container